HungPham2002/pagerank-based-smart-ranking-system/README.md

 # PageRank-Based Smart Ranking System

 This web application implements Google’s original PageRank algorithm to compute and visualize the relative importance of web pages within a network.
 Users can input a set of interconnected websites, and the system automatically craws and calculates their PageRank scores through iterative computation.
-The project aims to simulate the core mechanism behind modern search engines, providing a hands-on understanding of how link structures influence website ranking and visibility.
+The project aims to simulate the core mechanism behind modern search engines (Google, etc.), providing a hands-on understanding of how link structures influence website ranking and visibility.

 ## 🚀 Live Demo: [Here](https://pagerank-frontend.onrender.com/)